-We’ve done a little reorganizing to give Chinese vegetables its own page, so you can quickly access and identify your favorites!
-This list is definitely not comprehensive, but this is a great go-to reference for some of the more popular Chinese leafy greens out there.
-You’ll even find some more obscure greens that we haven’t even used in our recipes yet!
+Welcome to our Chinese leafy greens page!
+This list is definitely not comprehensive, but it is a great go-to reference for some of the more popular Chinese leafy greens out there.
+You’ll even find some more obscure ones that we haven’t used in our recipes yet!

 If you’re looking for more information on other Chinese ingredients, go to our main Chinese Ingredients Glossary page to review the different categories and easily find what you’re looking for.
-And, as always let us know if you have any questions or request in the comments!
+As always, let us know if you have any questions or requests in the comments!

-1. Start with the best fresh Chinese vegetables.
+- Start with the best fresh Chinese vegetables.
 Be picky about what you purchase!
-The veggies should be young and tender, have a vibrant green color without any wilted or yellow leaves or dark spots.
+The veggies should be young and tender and have a vibrant green color without any wilted or yellow leaves or dark spots.

-3. Next, cut the veggies into bite sized pieces or leave them long if doing a simple blanched veggie dish.
+- Next, cut the veggies into bite sized pieces or leave them whole if doing a simple blanched veggie dish.

-4. Wash, wash, and wash again!
-Green vegetables have a good amount of dirt in them and you definitely don’t want any in your final dish.
-Washing the vegetables thoroughly also removes most of the pesticide or herbicide residue.
-We usually fill a large stainless steel bowl with cold water, dump in the cut vegetables, give them a good swish in the water to loosen any dirt.
+- Wash, wash, and wash again!
+Green vegetables have a good amount of dirt in them, and you definitely don’t want any in your final dish.
+We usually fill a large stainless steel bowl with cold water, dump in the vegetables, and give them a good swish in the water to loosen any dirt.
 We let them soak for 5 minutes or so to loosen the dirt.
 Next, we transfer the veggies to a large colander, refresh the water, and repeat the process another two times.
 It sounds like a lot of work, but it’s definitely a worthwhile effort.
 Plus, we use the water for our potted plants!

-5. After the final washing, let the vegetables drain thoroughly since overly soaked veggies make for subpar stir-fries.
+- After the final washing, let the vegetables drain thoroughly, since overly wet veggies make for subpar stir-fries.
 Be sure to use the veggies within an hour or two of washing for best results.

 Bok Choy (白菜)

-This Chinese vegetable, called bok choy, bái cài (白菜) and literally “white vegetable” has many different varieties that have made their way into everyday grocery stores.
-“Bok choy” is actually the Cantonese pronunciation of the vegetable and that name has stuck until now!
-There are three sizes, large, medium, and small.
+Bok choy or bái cài (白菜), means “white vegetable.”
+There are many different varieties that have made their way into grocery stores.
+“Bok choy” is actually the Cantonese pronunciation of the vegetable, and that name has stuck in English!
+There are three sizes: large, medium, and small.
 Often, you’ll find the gigantic ones with white stalks and large, dark green leaves.
-These are older and a little bit tougher, but still quite tender as leafy greens go.
+These are older and a bit tougher, but still quite tender as leafy greens go.
 Kaitlin likes chopping it up for salads, as it’s surprisingly sweet and mild tasting.

-Check out our Basic Stir-Fried Bok Choy Recipe that uses the large white bok choy variety pictured on the left below.
+Check out our Basic Stir-Fried Bok Choy Recipe, which uses the large white bok choy variety, pictured below.

 For the majority of your Chinese dishes, however, you’ll want to go to a Chinese grocery to find the smaller, more tender specimens with fat, light green stems.
-These come in two sizes, regular (the aforementioned “medium”) and the small size.
-The smaller of the two is quite common today and our preferred.
+These come in two sizes, regular (the aforementioned “medium”) and small size.
+The smaller of the two is quite common today and our preferred option.
 You may see it referred to as “green bok choy” or “Shanghai baby bok choy.”
-Be sure to try our super-simple Garlic Baby Bok choy recipe as a healthy side dish!
+Be sure to try our super-simple Garlic Baby Bok Choy recipe as a healthy side dish!

 Like any leafy green, these are typically pretty sandy, so be sure to wash thoroughly!
 Three soaks in cool water should do it.
 Make sure there’s no sand or dirt between the layers of each bunch.
 Cutting them in half or in quarters lengthwise prior to washing helps things along.